 Indications and Usage for Clonidine

 Clonidine hydrochloride tablets USP should not be used in patients with known hypersensitivity to Clonidine (see PRECAUTIONS).

 Because children commonly have gastrointestinal illnesses that lead to vomiting, they may be particularly susceptible to hypertensive episodes resulting from abrupt inability to take medication.

-In patients who have developed localized contact sensitization to Clonidine-TTS, continuation of Clonidine-TTS or substitution of oral Clonidine hydrochloride therapy may be associated with the development of a generalized skin rash.
+In patients who have developed localized contact sensitization to Clonidine transdermal system, continuation of Clonidine transdermal system or substitution of oral Clonidine hydrochloride therapy may be associated with the development of a generalized skin rash.

 The sympatholytic action of Clonidine may worsen sinus node dysfunction and atrioventricular (AV) block, especially in patients taking other sympatholytic drugs.
 There are post-marketing reports of patients with conduction abnormalities and/or taking other sympatholytic drugs who developed severe bradycardia requiring IV atropine, IV isoproterenol and temporary cardiac pacing while taking Clonidine.